ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 | Disk              | 300 GB           | 300 GB           | 300 GB           |
 | Disk type         | Thin            | Thin            | Thin            |
 | Network           | vpc-mgmt-subnet | vpc-mgmt-subnet | vpc-mgmt-subnet |
 {: caption="Table 1.
-NSX-T Manager specifications" caption-side="top"}
+NSX-T Manager specifications" caption-side="bottom"}

 A VLAN interface is provisioned for each NSX-T manager in the management subnet (`vpc-mgmt-subnet`) of the VPC.
 This VPC subnet is designated for VMware management components of your solution.
 If you deploy the NSX-T managers on the same VPC subnet in a zone, and you plan to use the NSX-T internal network load balancer, an additional VLAN interface is needed for this Virtual IP (VIP).
 All created VLAN interfaces are allowed to float, which means that they can be vMotioned between the ESXi hosts.
 The following table summarizes the required VLAN interfaces in {{site.data.keyword.vpc_short}}.